 Chia seeds have an abundance of uses in cooking and baking sweet and savoury foods.
 Flavoured chia puddings are a sure fire way to increase your daily fibre intake, with the bonus that they can be made in advance then stored in glass jars so you can grab and go on your way out the door.
 Try one of these three Chia Pudding recipes as a breakfast, snack, or even dessert.
 Chia is also a great addition to recipes for bread, crackers, loaves, bliss balls and of course smoothies.

 Shop our full range of organic chia seeds here.

 Almonds are a popular type of tree nut that are not only high in fibre, but also healthy fats, vitamin E, manganese and magnesium.
 They make a delicious natural snack as is, or a wonderful ingredient in raw food cooking, both sweet and savoury.

 For savoury, sprinkle almonds over any salad recipe or one-pot-wonder for extra nutrition & crunch – try this Roast Seed Salad Topper recipe to get additional flavour from your almonds, or whip up this Simple Freekeh Salad as a fresh & nourishing lunch or dinner.
-For sweet, these Raw Energy Bars make a great snack for the kids’ lunchboxes, while this Blueberry Almond Granola, or this Chai Spiced Pear Crumble are delicious & nutritious for both breakfast and dessert.
+For sweet, this Blueberry Almond Granola, or this Chai Spiced Pear Crumble are both delicious & nutritious for breakfast or dessert.